Alert Rules: Defining Conditions

 The above rule catches all similar alerts in the specified timeframe.

 Using Alert Rules, you can also parse patterns around certain keys and values in the alert payload received and set action workflows when the pattern is matched.
-Follow the JSON path syntax here while describing these rules.
+You can make use of the "Pick from Payload" option to fetch the key value from the raw payload.

 A gist of the important rules are listed below -